 Welcome to this year’s edition of the Faculty Handbook.
 Inside you will find basic information about the University of Virginia and the resources, conditions of employment, benefits, and policies that are essential to the faculty experience.

 UVA faculty are an innovative, collaborative, and diverse group of scholars and educators.
 Each of you comes to UVA at a different stage of your academic career and a different moment in your life.
-I hope that this handbook helps you find and make use of the many opportunities and supportive programs the University offers during your time here, whether your're just beginning your career or have been with us for decades.
+Each of you is valued here.
+I hope that this handbook helps you find and make use of the many opportunities and supportive programs the University offers, whether you’re just beginning your career or have been with us for decades.

 We are at an exciting time in our history.
 The University of Virginia aims to foster a dynamic, cohesive community that is both great and good.
 President Ryan has outlined a strategy for the coming years that reimagines, expands, and strengthens that community.
 Our faculty—teachers, researchers, and leaders, all—are a key element of that vision.
 You can read more about how faculty play a crucial role in the 2030 Plan.